Derek Warfield: Personal life

 As of July 2017, Derek had not spoken to his brother and former bandmate Brian Warfield since he left the Wolfe Tones in 2001, except when Joe Duffy unsuccessfully tried to get them to resolve their differences on the radio show Liveline in 2009.
+The pair finally reunited for the first time since the 2001 split in March 2026 at Brian Warfield's 80th birthday celebrations.

 He is a cousin of Sinn Féin Senator Fintan Warfield.